Jmtechh/How-to-map-a-network-drive/README.md

 <img src="https://i.imgur.com/wvLgGVX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 In the image below I have the domain controller on the left and the client VM where Lucy is signed in on the right.
-I'm now making the drive which I created on the domain controller accessible to Lucy by
+I mapped the HR drive from the domain controller so that Lucy could access it everytime she logs into her account.

 <img src="https://i.imgur.com/XgB4MzR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+The HR drive has been created and is now visible in the file explorer.

 <img src="https://i.imgur.com/XvqM6WN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+The next thing that I did was automatically create a personal drive for Adamm through Active directory.
+This method allows me to map a drive without having to logged into his account to create the drive.

 <img src="https://i.imgur.com/K8uGVGN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+Once I sign in I should see a drive in their file explorer named Personal.

 <img src="https://i.imgur.com/XdHb4B6.png" width="80%" alt="Disk Sanitization Steps"/>